 Last Updated: Sep 21, 2011

 Length: 5 pages

-This bill was introduced on November 17, 2011, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 17, 2011, in a previous session of Congress, but it did not receive a vote.

 Sep 21, 2011